Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Select By ID

-Query all columns for a city in CITY with the ID 1661.
+`Query all columns for a city in CITY with the ID 1661.`

-### Input Format

 The CITY table is described as follows:
 | Field       | Type         |